Giveth/giveth-wiki/wiki/documentation/white-paper.md

 For clarity, the 4 challenges are briefly restated here:

 1. Safely donate Ether without losing ownership
-2. Allocate donated funds to individuals who can use it for good
+2. Distribute collected funds to individuals who can use it for good
 3. Safely transfer ownership of Ether to said individuals
 4. Determine whether ownership should be transferred

-#### Safely donate Ether without losing ownership
+#### Donate without losing ownership
 Challenge #1 is handled by our [vault](https://github.com/Giveth/vaultcontract) contract.
 This is a solidity smart contract that can safely store Ether on behalf of the Ether’s owner.
 This is how and why a Giver may control or take back their donations.
 When a giver donates Ether through Giveth, the coins are actually stored in a vault with the Giver as the owner.

 Once stored in the Vault, the Ether gets stuck and cannot be moved further without the owners permission.

-#### Allocate donated funds to individuals who can use it for good
+#### Distribute collected funds
 Challenge #2 is partly handled by our [Minime](https://github.com/Giveth/minime) contract.
 This is a solidity smart contract that can represent Ether with tokens.

 Instead of transferring actual Ether to individuals for their efforts to do good, we can distribute Minime tokens with the assurance that the real Ether is stored in the vault.
 Minime tokens are used by a number of well-known projects in the Ethereum space.